 In Brazil alone, the equivalent of 5.6 million acres of land is used to grow soya beans for animals in Europe.
 This land contributes to developing world malnutrition by driving impoverished populations to grow cash crops for animal feed, rather than food for themselves!
 On the other hand, considerably lower quantities of crops and water are required to sustain a vegan diet, making the switch to veganism one of the easiest, most enjoyable and most effective ways to reduce our impact on the environment.
 For more on how veganism is the way forward for the environment, see this environment section.

 Step by step

-You can find here delicious vegan recipes! http://www.goodhousekeeping.com/food-recipes/healthy/g807/vegan-recipes/
+Also, you can find here delicious vegan recipes! http://www.goodhousekeeping.com/food-recipes/healthy/g807/vegan-recipes/

 Hope you found this post interesting!
 Let us know in the comment about your own experience!